open-telemetry/oteps/text/metrics/0146-metrics-prototype-scenarios.md

   specification, with multiple language SIGs providing RC (release candidate) or GA (general available) clients.

-In this document, we will focus on two scenarios that we use for prototypeing metrics API/SDK.
+In this document, we will focus on two scenarios that we use for prototyping metrics API/SDK.
 The goal is to have two scenarios which clearly capture the major requirements, so we can work with language client SIGs to prototype, gather the learnings, determine the scopes and stages.
 Later the scenarios can